ravirt7911/Travalog/README.md

 ### Interesting Nuances

-- AI Autotyping: Integrating AI to suggest places as users type ensures that the inputs are both relevant and accurate, reducing the likelihood of errors.
+- Auto Suggestions by Google Places Auto-complete API: Integrating Google Places Auto-complete API to suggest places as users type ensures that the inputs are both relevant and accurate, reducing the likelihood of errors.
 - Real-time Data: Using the Google Maps Places API ensures that the itinerary is populated with the most current information, including images and locations.

 ### Explanation of Choices and Thought Process